Cycle 3 (2014 Deadline)

 Summary of Recent Activities

-Thanks to PEER funding, some important new pieces of equipment will soon arrive in the PI’s lab.
-A new high-powered automatic microscope will allow the group to obtain high-resolution digital images of all the species sampled in the project.
+Thanks to PEER funding, the PI’s lab has been able to add some important new pieces of equipment this year.
+A new automatic microscope will allow the group to obtain high-resolution digital images of all the species sampled in the project.
 The scientific potential of this stereoscope is tremendous, considering the wide range of research and studies involving detailed animal morphology, taxonomy, systematics, inventories, and catalogs that may benefit from this purchase.
 In addition, Dr. Feitosa has also begun the procedures to obtain some molecular processing equipment of similar quality to that used by his student and recent PhD recipient Gabriela Camacho in the data extraction phase of the project while she was visiting the United States.
 The equipment will be the first of its kind at any lab at UFP and will allow the PI and his team to achieve full independence regarding the molecular biology and sample processing procedures.

 | The team collected numerous samples during their fourth field expedition in the summer of 2017.||The team meets with local children following a scientific capacity building workshop with the primary school (photo courtesy of Dr. Feitosa).|

 PEER Cycle 3 Grant Recipients